 Tariffs requiring prior approval which are not dealt with under a price cap are based on the calculation of the costs of efficient provision of the relevant service.
 The costs of efficient service provision are based on the long-run incremental costs of providing a particular service, with an additional amount in respect of overhead costs (including an appropriate return on capital employed), to the extent such costs are necessary for the provision of the service.
 The applicant is required to submit extensive documentation as to its costs and the methods and parameters on which its determination of costs is based in respect of the service in question.
-The documentation is to reflect costs both directly and indirectly attributable to the service in question.
-The applicant must explain the basis on which indirect costs are attributed to the service, and the attribution must comply with relevant EU directives.
+The documentation is to reflect costs both directly and indirectly attributable to the service, and the attribution must comply with relevant EU directives.
 Under the Telecommunications Act, applications for cost-based approvals must be approved or rejected within a maximum of 10 weeks of submission.